mihail-pop/media-journal/README.md

 ## Features

 - Separate lists for movies, tv shows, games, anime, manga, and books.
-- Track progress, ratings, status, and personal notes.
+- Track progress, ratings, status, and notes.
 - Home page shows stats, favorites, and recent activity.
 - You can also favorite actors and characters.
 - Saves your lists and images locally (less than 1MB per item).